Mon 02 November 2015

 Advanced LCA Seminar

 ETH Zürich every fall semester.
 Because we focus on advanced life cycle assessment, the class is imaginatively called "Advanced LCA seminar".
 In 2013, we looked at ecoinvent version 3, and in particular at the data quality guidelines.
 In 2014, we covered dynamic (temporal) LCA and regionalization.
 This year, we will look at complex and integrated assessments.

 laboratory for energy systems analysis at the Paul Scherrer Institute, we are assisting the energy transition in Switzerland by assessing current and future energy and mobility technologies.
 However, we recognize that individual case studies provide only limited information to decision makers, as they don't provide the full systems context.
 For example, an LCA of a new electricity storage technology is essentially meaningless unless it includes the increases in renewable energy that are made possible by the specific characteristics of its storage system.
 Similarly, we can develop detailed models of current and future transportation systems, but need an understanding of how housing patterns and the electricity grid will evolve to make a complete assessment.
 Thus, the 2015 course will be focused on complex and integrated systems.

 The goal this year is to make a small toy model in each class session (the class meets every two weeks, for two hours), to demonstrate some aspect of how LCA can be integrated into a more complete systems analysis.
 The syllabus will evolve, based on how well each class works, but the topics will probably be:

 Introduction.
 Installation of BW2.
 Initial calculations.

 Optimization.
 Simple optimizer in Python.

 Sensitivity.
 Local and global sensitivity, probably based on a simple physical model of a car.

 Assessing large systems.
 Processing data from

-- Economic models.
+Calliope.
+Economic models.
 IO tables (EXIOBASE).
 Filling in the holes from ecoinvent.

 Online and open classes